Robust Biomolecular Finite Automata: Introduction

-In this paper we give a uniform method for translating nondeterministic finite automata to biochemical reaction networks that implement them robustly.
-Nondeterministic finite automata (NFAs) are over half a century old \cite{jRabSco59} and far from Turing universal, but they have many applications and remain an active research topic \cite{cBonPou13,jHenRas15,jBonPou15}.
+In this paper we give a uniform method for translating nondeterministic finite automata to chemical reaction networks that implement them robustly.
+Nondeterministic finite automata (NFAs) are over half a century old~\cite{jRabSco59} and far from Turing universal, but they have many applications and remain an active research topic~\cite{cBonPou13,jHenRas15,jBonPou15}.
 Applications of NFAs that are likely to extend to molecular programming include their uses in monitoring and parsing large data streams and in implementing and verifying secure and/or safe communication protocols.
-Biochemical reaction networks (BRNs) are also at least half a century old \cite{jAris65}.
-Originally--and still often--called chemical reaction networks (CRNs), their role in molecular programming did not become fully apparent until recently, when Soloveichik, Seelig, and Winfree \cite{jSoSeWi10} showed that there is a systematic method for translating an arbitrary BRN, which is an abstract mathematical object, into a set of DNA strands and complexes that simulates the BRN via toehold-mediated strand displacement.
-This method has been refined and formulated as a compiler \cite{jCDSPCS13}, and BRNs are now the programming language of choice for many molecular programming investigations.
-(The fact that this systematic implementation--as opposed to earlier {\it ad hoc} implementations of individual reaction networks--uses DNA has probably contributed to the CRN-to-BRN terminology shift that seems to be underway.)
-The two most widely used semantics (operational meanings) for BRNs are deterministic mass action semantics and stochastic mass action semantics.
-In this paper we use deterministic mass action, which implies that the state of a BRN at any time is determined by the {\it real-valued concentrations} of its molecular species at that time.
+Chemical reaction networks (CRNs) are also over half a century old~\cite{jAris65}.
+Their role in molecular programming did not become fully apparent until recently, when Soloveichik, Seelig, and Winfree~\cite{jSoSeWi10} showed that there is a systematic method for translating an arbitrary CRN, which is an abstract mathematical object, into a set of DNA strands and complexes that simulates the CRN via toehold-mediated strand displacement.
+This method has been refined and formulated as a compiler~\cite{jCDSPCS13,cBSJDTW17}, and CRNs are now the programming language of choice for many molecular programming investigations.
+The two most widely used semantics (operational meanings) for CRNs are deterministic mass action semantics and stochastic mass action semantics.
+In this paper we use deterministic mass action, which implies that the state of a CRN at any time is determined by the \emph{real-valued concentrations} of its molecular species at that time.